Professor of the Practice of Cinematic Arts

 His first sitcom was “Another World”.
 Since then, he has Directed over 400 sitcom episodes for every major Network & Studio including Executive Producer- Director of “The King of Queens” on CBS for 9 years.
 Amongst his achievements, 6 pilots he directed went to series, directed the BBC series “Clone” in London, and did one of the first webisode series for Crackle.

-His indie film “And They’re Off” received glowing reviews from the LA Times, and his latest short film, “Don’t Be A Drip” won Best Short Award at FilmFest 2016.
+His indie film “And They’re Off” received glowing reviews from the LA Times, his short film “Don’t Be A Drip” won Best Short Award at FilmFest 2016, and Rob's short film "Waiting Around For You To Die....." is about to make the rounds at various film festivals this summer/fall of 2022.